 Following the first play of ‘Cool Kid‘ from 6Music’s Lauren Laverne, additional support came from Steve Lamacq and Radio One, adding the track to their coveted ‘Introducing Playlist‘ and making it ‘Record Of The Week‘.
 It also garnered big on-air talk ups from Annie Mac, Clara Amfo, Greg James, Adele Roberts and Jack Saunders who subsequently named it as his Next Wave pick.
 The track also made its way onto major playlists across Amazon Music, Apple Music, Deezer and Spotify.

-This momentum has continued with the release of 'Green Screen', which has been play-listed on BBC 6Music, Apple Music while glowing write-ups from Clash, The Line Of Best Fit and NME have added to the groundswell of support from leading industry tastemakers.
+This momentum continued with the release of ‘Green Screen‘, which was play-listed on BBC 6Music, Apple Music while glowing write-ups from Clash, The Line Of Best Fit and NME added to the groundswell of support from leading industry tastemakers.

 Heron currently creates music from his ‘Cracked Analogue Studio‘ in Goa, India which is set up for writing, producing, and delivering radio ready mixes.

 “Cathy Jain will become the Face of Gen Z with R&B-leaning “cool kid”.
 As hazy as it is gorgeous, “cool kid” features vibey reverbs and calm synths we can’t get enough of.”